Aka Miso vs Shiro Miso: What is the Difference?

 Shiro Miso (白味噌: White Miso)

-For Shiro Miso or White Miso, soybeans are boiled in water to let the protein and sugars in the beans run out, which prevents Maillard Reaction from being caused.
+For Shiro Miso or White Miso, soybeans are first boiled in water to make the protein and sugars in the beans run out.

-In Japan, Shiro Miso is not only used in miso soup and Nabemono hot pot dishes, but the white miso paste is also often used as a marinade for meat and fish.
+In addition to being used in dishes such as miso soup and Nabemono hot pots, Shiro Miso is also often used as a marinade for meat and fish.